-From mid-July to end October 2025, Ground Investigation work (GI) will be carried out in agricultural fields in proximity to the Broad Oak reservoir site.
+Ground Investigation work (GI) are being carried out in agricultural fields in proximity to the Broad Oak Water site.

-This will provide us with the information we need to assess the proposed location and move forward with the scheme.
-This means that machinery, personnel and activity will be visible on site for the first time.
+This will provide us with information to assess the proposed location and progress the scheme.
+This means that machinery, people and activity are visible on site.

-However, this is not construction work, and does not signal the start of the reservoir build – it is exploratory survey work to provide us with the data necessary to plan a reservoir design and build.
+However, this is not construction work and does not signal the start of the reservoir build – it is exploratory survey work to provide us with the data necessary to design the reservoir and consider how it may be built.
 We are not fracking, or drilling for substances, or detrimentally impacting wildlife.

 What you may see during Ground Investigations

-There will be very visible activity during the period of Ground Investigations, including tall machinery, staff of our appointed contractors, a site office, and vehicles.
-The area will look like a construction compound, but no construction work is taking place.
+There is visible activity during the Ground Investigations, including tall machinery, people on site, a site office and vehicles.
+The area looks similar to a construction compound, but no construction work is taking place.

-Below are some images of the types of machinery you can expect to see on the Broad Oak site:
+Below are some images of the types of machinery on the Broad Oak Water site:

 How you may be affected by the Ground Investigations

-Ground Investigation works are to take place during normal daytime working hours, and within noise limits as set by the relevant local planning authority, to minimise disruption and impact to the environment.
+The Ground Investigation works take place during normal daytime working hours and within noise limits set by the relevant local planning authority, to minimise disruption and impact to the environment.
 However, there will be unavoidable noise and activity that may affect those living close by.

 Frequently asked questions